Skip to main content

 What will it cost?

-Students who study at ATU under the Erasmus+ Programme are not required to pay tuition/registration fees to ATU
+Students who study at ATU under the Erasmus+ programme are not required to pay tuition or registration fees to ATU.

-Erasmus funding is provided by your home institution please contact your home Erasmus Coordinator for more information on Erasmus funding.
+Erasmus funding is provided by your home university.
+Please contact your home Erasmus+ Coordinator for more information on Erasmus+ funding.

 What can I study?